rockcairn/nextjs-ts/README.md

 > CREATE DATABASE <databasename>;
 ```
 1. Create a _.env_  and _.env.local_ file based on _.env.sample_
-    - that references your already created mysql database.
+    - that references your already created postgres database.
     - Also add your google api maps key _GOOGLE_MAPS_API_KEY_
 1. Create Tables and Seed your database with knex
     - ``` pnpm migrate ```